ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 One way of storing a collection of objects is to put them in an array.
 So, assuming that we have an array of objects, how can we find a certain object in this array?

-### Sequential search {#intro:sequential-search}
+### Linear search {#intro:linear-search}

-Assume that you want to search for a particular book in a bookshelf, for example you want to find a book by a certain author.
+Suppose we are searching for a particular book in a bookshelf.
-If the shelf is not sorted the only thing you can do is to go through each book at the time and see if it's the right one.
+If the shelf is not in any particular order, our only option is to look at each book and see if it is the one we are looking for.
-This algorithm is called *sequential search*, because you look at each book in sequence.
+This algorithm is called *linear search*, and is the most straightforward way to search a collection.
-Here is a simple implementation:
+Here is a simple implementation for an array, written in pseudocode:

-    sequentialSearch(arr, key):
+    linearSearch(arr, key):
         for i in 0 .. arr.size - 1:     // For each element in the array:
             if arr[i] == key:           //     If we found the search key: return i                //         return this position